zmalone/chef-web-docs/source/automate/deploy-cookbook/index.md

 ## Before you begin

-This tutorial relies on the Chef Automate demo environment and nodes that are bootstrapped to run the `awesome_customers_delivery` cookbook.
+This tutorial relies on the preconfigured Chef Automate environment and nodes that are bootstrapped to run the `awesome_customers_delivery` cookbook.
 Be sure to complete these tutorials if you haven't already.

 * [Get started with a Chef Automate environment](/automate/install/)
 * [Gain visibility into your infrastructure with Chef Automate](/automate/visibility/)